Prices verified May 5 · Always confirm at the retailer before buying.

 3. Multi-floor homes — lighter weight matters on stairs

-At 6.8 lbs, the Dyson V15 is meaningfully lighter than the 8.4 lb Shark Stratos — a 1.6 lb difference is small at the kitchen counter but real on the seventh stair carrying the vacuum to the upstairs hallway.
-For two-story homes where the cordless stick is the daily upstairs cleaner, the Dyson's weight advantage compounds across years of use.
-The MultiFLEX wand on the Shark partially offsets this for under-furniture reach (the Shark wins that scenario, see §4), but for stair-carry-heavy households the Dyson's lighter chassis is the ergonomic win.
+For two-story homes where the cordless stick is the daily upstairs cleaner, the Dyson's weight advantage compounds across years.
+The Shark's MultiFLEX wand wins for under-furniture reach (see §4), but for stair-carry-heavy households the Dyson's lighter chassis is the ergonomic win.

 4. Buy-once households — 8-10+ year durability beats Shark's 3-5